 There are lots of things you can do as a family during the summer that are fun and entertaining.
-And that’s great, but if you want to do more to help your kids experience the best of the summer while also staying on track with their learning and education, you might want to take a slightly different and more proactive approach.
+If you want to do more to help your kids experience the best of the summer while also staying on track with their learning and education, consider a slightly different and more proactive approach.

 Luckily for you, we have plenty of ideas for how you can support the continued learning of your children throughout the summer months when the schools are out.
 And it doesn’t have to be about making things dull and boring for your kids either.
 The best and most effective type of learning is the fun kind.